-Hemochromatosis is too much iron in the body.
+Hemochromatosis is a condition in which there is too much iron in the body.
 It is also called iron overload.

 Exams and Tests

-The doctor or nurse will perform a physical exam.
+The health care provider will perform a physical exam.
 This may show liver and spleen swelling, and skin color changes.

 Blood tests may help make the diagnosis.
 Tests may include: